Supportive Oncology Clinic

 - Help in coordination of care

-The Supportive Care Clinic is staffed by a physician who is board certified in Palliative Care, a Palliative Care Nurse Practitioner and three oncology social workers.
+The Supportive Oncology Clinic is staffed by a physician who is board certified in Palliative Care, a Palliative Care Nurse Practitioner and an oncology social worker.
 This interdisciplinary team works together with you and your family to manage symptoms, coordinate care and discuss your goals of care.

 Goals of Care (Objectives of your treatment)